Hotel in Italy

 Sometimes, the difference between a mediocre 3-star property and an incredible 4-star property is negligible.
 The trick is to focus on value for money.
 I’d rather spend €200 on a fabulous hotel with a balcony overlooking the Mediterranean than €175 on a dumpy place with a broken ceiling fan overlooking an industrial park.

-Oh yes, I’ve on occasion stayed in those kinds of places when trying to a little to hard to “save money”.
+Oh yes, on occasion I’ve stayed at those kinds of places when trying to a little too hard to “save money”.

 Costs for Accommodation in Europe